Toronto CityPASS Review: Can It Help You Save Money?

 In a word, yes.

 If you’re interested in visiting at least four of the included attractions, the Toronto CityPASS is a smart buy that will save you money.
-Maximum savings comes when you use the pass for all five attractions.
+Maximum savings comes when you use the pass for the five most expensive attractions.

 Toronto CityPASS Review Pin - pictures of Toronto

-Although you won’t save as much as you do with passes in other cities, you’ll still save a nice 39% over the regular gate prices.
+Although you won’t save as much as you do with passes in other cities, you’ll still save up to 42% over the regular gate prices.
 Since the Toronto CityPASS is the only game in town, I’ll take it.

 Toronto CityPASS Review